After Closing, Is the Seller Responsible for Any Repairs In Garland

 Avoiding Costly Surprises: Proactively Addressing Seller Repair Obligations After Closing In Texas

 Buying a home in Texas?
 Know your rights and what you need to do about repairs made by the seller after the closing.
-A lot of buyers think that the seller will take care of all repairs, but that’s not always the case.
+Many buyers think the seller will handle all repairs, but that’s not always true.

-Actually, if sellers don’t do anything about it, they might only have to fix things that hurt the house’s structure or put people in danger.
+If sellers don’t act, they might only have to fix things that hurt the house’s structure or put people in danger.
 People who buy something might be in for some expensive surprises if they don’t know about these restrictions.

 To avoid this, buyers must carefully read and understand their purchase agreement and work out any repairs that need to be done before the closing.
-Also, buyers should do a full inspection of the property before closing to find any problems that might need fixing and talk to the seller about them ahead of time.
+Also, buyers should thoroughly inspect the property before closing to find any problems that might need fixing and talk to the seller beforehand.

-By taking these steps ahead of time, you can avoid unexpected costs and make sure that everything goes smoothly after the closing for everyone involved.
+By taking these steps, you can avoid unexpected costs and ensure everything goes smoothly after the closing for everyone involved.

 The Role Of Real Estate Agents In Facilitating Seller Repair Agreements After Closing In Texas